 How technology can help colleges tackle inequity

 Schools have a great opportunity to work with economists to identify the most effective ways to produce economic mobility for students at scale and to use data to identify what sets their specific institutions apart.
 For example, Raj Chetty and John Friedman of Opportunity Insights have analyzed tax data for over 30 million students across the nation’s colleges to create a mobility scorecard.
-The scorecard finds that some schools—including those in the City University of New York system, the California State University system and in the Texas ecosystem—stand out as high-mobility institutions.
+The scorecard finds that some schools—including those in the City University of New York system, the California State University system, and in the Texas ecosystem—stand out as high-mobility institutions.
 They outperform on dimensions of serving large numbers of low-income students and producing success.

 The most innovative schools will zero in on student psychology to couple their access initiatives with more empowering student success practices.
 Schools will invest in programs that help students clarify their college goals; from there, they will continue to invest in advising programs coupled with student-centered technology that encourage students to make meaningful progress towards those goals, day-to-day and week-to-week.
-Schools, like the most forward-thinking ones of today, will further leverage this combined motivational platform of advising and technology to reinforce students’ sense of potential via student-friendly design, messaging and an expanded “success network.”
+Schools, like the most forward-thinking ones of today, will further leverage this combined motivational platform of advising and technology to reinforce students’ sense of potential via student-friendly design, messaging, and an expanded “success network.”
 This network would incorporate success-oriented interactions among peers as well as “champions” beyond the institution, such as alumni and prospective employers.

 Why leaders struggle to close equity gaps

 Leaders struggle to close equity gaps on campus because they’re wrestling with other competing commitments, such as state funding pressures and other fiscal demands.
 They are running an institution while simultaneously reinventing it, essentially building a plane while flying it.
 But leaders who act on equity without first reflecting on the systemic barriers at their institution might unintentionally make the situation worse or invest in a solution that doesn’t address students’ needs.
-To help leaders approach equity strategically, we must first create spaces for higher education leaders to reflect and think on what equity means for their institution and its stakeholders.
+To help leaders approach equity strategically, we must first create spaces for higher education leaders to reflect and think about what equity means for their institution and its stakeholders.
 Without this critical step, institutions can mistakenly assume that creating equity initiatives will automatically lead students to adapt and utilize services once they are created.

 The most effective way to run at equity is through empathy and adaptability.
 Empathy will allow one to truly understand what underserved students are facing.
 Through this lens, we can create effective spaces and interventions.
 Adaptability will allow institutions to innovate and remain agile in adjusting to students’ changing needs.